Nemocas/AbstractAlgebra.jl/doc/types.md

 function can then be constructed with a type parameter, `T` say, similar to a template parameter in C++.
 The main difference is that we can specify which abstract type our type parameter `T` must belong to.

-We use the symbol <: in Julia to determine that a given type belongs to a given abstract type.
-For example the built-in Julia type `Int64` for 64 bit machine integers belongs to the Julia type class `Integer`.
+We use the symbol `<:` in Julia to determine that a given type belongs to a given abstract type.
+For example the built-in Julia type `Int64` for 64 bit machine integers belongs to the Julia abstract type `Integer`.
 Thus `Int <: Integer` returns `true`.

 Here is some Julia code illustrating this with a more complex example.
 We create an abstract type called